MWatty/the-office-memory-game-pet-edition/README.md

 * As a visitor, I want to understand the main purpose of the site.
 * As a visitor, I want the site to be simple to navigate.
+* As a visitor, I want simple and clear instructions on how to play the game.
+* As a visitor, I want to be able to play this game on all devices without impacting on quality.
 * As a visitor, I want the site to be visually appealing.
-* As a visitor, I want simple and clear insturctions on how to play the game.
-* As a visitor, I want to be able to play this game on all devices without impacting on quality.
 * As a visitor, I want to have fun and have a sense of competition.

 #### Site owner goals

+* As a site owner, I want this site to be responsive so that visitors can play the game on all devices.
 * As a site owner, I want visitors to find this site visually appealing.
 * As a site owner, I want visitors to enjoy the game and have fun.
-* As a site owner, I want this site to be responsive so that visitors can play the game on all devices.
 * As a site owner, I want visitors to have a sense of competition when playing with the aim of attracting visitors back to play.